 Physically healthy lifestyles are encouraged at every opportunity and are modelled by staff so that children understand the importance of good choices for the duration of their lives.
 Physical activity takes place regularly.

-All children will understand how to stay safe and who to talk when they need things.
+All children will understand how to stay safe and who to talk to when they need things.

 Children will form relationships with other children in different classes and age groups through buddy systems, and we aim to create a family feel by placing all pupils in a House, where they bond with others in the school.